enoch26/denchikzika/README.md

 One of the main tasks is to process satellite imagery via Google Earth Engine, accommodating spatial misalignment among the disease, climate and environmental data.

 ### Normalized Difference Vegetation Index (NDVI)
 Normalized difference vegetation index (NDVI) can reflect the greeness of the biome.
 This could be a possible indicator for the breeding habitats of vector mosquito larvae.
 This Javascript creates a visualisation of NDVI cloud-free image of Sao Paulo state, Brazil, in 2019 from USGS Landsat 8 Surface Reflectance Tier 1 on Google Earth Engine platform.
+Generally speaking, the coastal region is greener than the inland.
 Details of the data source can be found at https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1_SR.

 ```
 // Took reference from the code at stackExchange https://gis.stackexchange.com/questions/282971/cloud-mask-using-pixel-qa